japila-books/spark-sql-internals/docs/physical-operators/BroadcastExchangeExec.md

 # BroadcastExchangeExec Unary Physical Operator for Broadcast Joins

-`BroadcastExchangeExec` is a link:spark-sql-SparkPlan-Exchange.adoc[Exchange] unary physical operator to collect and broadcast rows of a child relation (to worker nodes).
+`BroadcastExchangeExec` is a spark-sql-SparkPlan-Exchange.md[Exchange] unary physical operator to collect and broadcast rows of a child relation (to worker nodes).

-`BroadcastExchangeExec` is <<creating-instance, created>> exclusively when `EnsureRequirements` physical query plan optimization link:spark-sql-EnsureRequirements.adoc#ensureDistributionAndOrdering[ensures BroadcastDistribution of the input data of a physical operator] (that can really be either link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc[BroadcastHashJoinExec] or link:spark-sql-SparkPlan-BroadcastNestedLoopJoinExec.adoc[BroadcastNestedLoopJoinExec] operators).
+`BroadcastExchangeExec` is <<creating-instance, created>> exclusively when `EnsureRequirements` physical query plan optimization spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering[ensures BroadcastDistribution of the input data of a physical operator] (that can really be either spark-sql-SparkPlan-BroadcastHashJoinExec.md[BroadcastHashJoinExec] or spark-sql-SparkPlan-BroadcastNestedLoopJoinExec.md[BroadcastNestedLoopJoinExec] operators).

 [source, scala]
 ----